yeahiasarker/ardugraph/README.md

-# GraphMySerial
+# Ardugraph
 A graphical visualization tool of serial communication
 ## Overview
- GraphMySerial is a graphical visualization module to monitor serial data in a nice chart.
+ Ardugraph is a graphical visualization module to monitor serial data in a nice chart.
 It uses matplotlib and pyserial as backend.
   ####  - Pyserial
  PySerial is a cross-platform module which provides support for serial connections ("RS-232") over a variety of different devices: old-style serial ports, Bluetooth dongles, infra-red ports, and so on.
 It also supports remote serial ports via RFC 2217.
 [Click here for more details](https://pythonhosted.org/pyserial/)
  #### - Matplotlib